brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==
 = 1.6.2 =
-- Fix: Added custom attributes support to all the widgets having link control.
+- Improvement: Added custom attributes support to all the widgets having link control.

 = 1.6.1 =
 - Fix: Footer misplaced in the header or content area due to a bug introduced in v1.6.0.